kmdalton/gammastimator/README.md

-# gammastimator
+# xppsim

-Optimization routines for estimating on/off reflection intensity ratios for paired image pump probe experiments.
+A collection of objects and functions for simulating scattering and diffraction.
+This is mostly useful for simulating pump probe X-fel data.